Mühringen

 There is a railway station of the Hohenzollerische Landesbahn in the valley; Mühringen is a station of a German Camino de Santiago.

 History

 The first time Mühringen was mentioned in documents was May 3, 786 C.E.

-Mühringen has a Jewish cemetery, which lies in the forest between Mühringen and Eyach.
+Mühringen has a Jewish cemetery, which lies in the forest east of the district.

 Maximilian Berlitz, founder of Berlitz Language Schools, was born in Mühringen, Kingdom of Württemberg, April 14, 1852.